-There has been a lot of commentary and controversy about these two new rules.
-Now that they have been adopted, attention will focus on their implementation.
-Funds and advisers are left to grapple with assessing the appropriate level of liquidity for each fund, taking current and ever-changing market conditions and investor behavior into account.
-There is much subjectivity in many of the decisions funds and advisers will need to make, such as whether changing market depth of an instrument can reasonably be expected to significantly affect the liquidity of an instrument or even whether sufficient information about a fund's daily cash flow has been obtained to justify a swung price.
+There has been a lot of commentary and controversy about the Liquidity Rule.
+Now that it has been adopted, attention will focus on its implementation.
+Funds and advisers are left to grapple with assessing the appropriate level of liquidity for each fund, taking current and everchanging market conditions and investor behavior into account.
+There is much subjectivity in many of the decisions funds and advisers will need to make, such as whether changing market depth of an instrument can reasonably be expected to significantly affect the liquidity of an instrument.
 Funds and their advisers may choose to take a conservative approach to some of these judgment calls, and that could affect performance if funds hold greater cash amounts or modify current strategies to maintain higher levels of liquidity.
-From a purely legal and regulatory point of view, the rules mandate new policies and procedures that need to be tailored to particular circumstances and kept evergreen.
-A Rule 38a-1-like initial and ongoing review process must be followed for implementing either rule.
-In addition, the board and SEC reporting and record-keeping requirements in each case are significant.
+From a purely legal and regulatory point of view, the Liquidity Rule mandates new policies and procedures that need to be tailored to particular circumstances and kept evergreen.
+A Rule 38a-1-like initial and ongoing review process must be followed for implementing the Liquidity Rule, and the board and SEC reporting and recordkeeping requirements are significant.

-This memo is intended to provide a summary of the two rules.
-We suspect that the extended compliance dates recognize the extensive effort even the best-resourced firms will have to make to implement the Liquidity Rule and, if they choose, the Swing Pricing Rule.
+This article is intended to provide a summary of the Liquidity Rule.
+We suspect that the extended compliance dates (see page 23, infra) recognize the extensive effort even the best-resourced firms will have to make to implement the Liquidity Rule.